pingan8787/awesome-ai-tools/README.md

 69. [Zoomscape](https://zoomscape.ai/) 👉 Create stunning Zoom backgrounds with AI

+70. [PicWish](https://picwish.com/) 👉 PicWish is an AI-powered image processing tool that frees you up from repetitive tasks for more valuable creative work.

 ## 8. <a name='TextSpeech'></a>🗣️ Text & Speech

 1. [AI Alfred](https://www.theaialfred.com/) 👉 Summarize what you want in 1 single click, using AI